chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* Binding: to make connection between a value and a varible name
+* Binding: to make connection between a value and a variable name
 * ```=```: operator to make variable bindings

 ----